ric2b/Vivaldi-browser/chromium/docs/security/web-mitigation-metrics.md

   two allow us to determine which percentage of pages run in enforcing or report-only mode (or both).

-* Tracking specific features: `kTrustedTypesDefaultPolicyUsed` notes whether a "default" policy has been used. `kTrustedTyoesAllowDuplicates` records whether an 'allow-duplicates' keyword has been used.
+* Tracking specific features: `kTrustedTypesPolicyCreated` tracks creation of all Trusted Types policies, `kTrustedTypesDefaultPolicyCreated` notes whether a "default" policy has been created. `kTrustedTypesAllowDuplicates` records whether an 'allow-duplicates' keyword has been used.

 * Error tracking: `kTrustedTypesAssignmentError` tracks whether Trusted Types has blocked a string assignment.